mankees/update_deps/README.md

 # Update package.json Dependencies

-This [mankees](https://github.com/mankees/cli) plugin takes a peek at your `package.json` dependencies and devDependencies and updates them to the newest.
+If you invoke `mankees-update_deps`, the script will walk through your dependencies and update them to the newest available prefixed with `^`.
+It's a heavy option but something that's what you have to do.

+This plugin can be alternatively run through [mankees](https://github.com/mankees/cli).